org-metaeffekt/metaeffekt-core/docs/artifact-inventory-worksheet.md

 ### Column `Type`
 The type common supports to declare different types of artifacts, which are managed differently in documentation.
-Currently the implementation supports:
+Currently, the implementation supports:

 * **&lt;empty&gt;**: Identifies a generic artifact.
 This is the default.
 * **file**: Identifies that the artifact is a file.
 While this is more explicit the